-His new teammates are business partners who include Sodexo, T.G.I.
-Friday’s, Aetna, AMC Theatres, 24 Hour Fitness and Starbucks.
-He has carved out a niche, becoming the go-to player for companies hoping to expand into the urban marketplace, using the power of his brand in that space to increase the credibility of businesses desiring a part of the pie in what Johnson calls “underserved and ethnically diverse urban communities.”
+His new teammates are his business partners, a list that has included Sodexo, Denny’s, Simply Healthcare, the Los Angeles Dodgers, 24 Hour Fitness and Starbucks.
+He has carved out a niche, becoming the go-to player for companies hoping to expand into the urban marketplace.
+By using the power of his brand in that space, Johnson increases the credibility of businesses desiring a part of the pie in what he calls “underserved and ethnically diverse urban communities.”

-The Magic 32 retail store failure also taught Johnson another important business lesson: Have a vision for your company, or prepare for failure.
+The Magic’s 32 retail failure taught Johnson another important lesson: Have a vision for your company, or prepare for failure.

 “A lot of athletes go out and want to start sports bars or restaurants, and they do it without vision of what they’re going to add to their customers,” Johnson says.
 “I can say that because I did it.
 But now I know what my vision is, and everything we consider has to fit that vision.
 Lots of opportunities come our way, and we ask ourselves as we look at every one whether it will bring something of value to the communities we serve.